queryluke/masseffect-5e/static/data/rules/04-11-charisma.md

 &nbsp;

 ### Spellcasting Ability
-Asari and some other subraces use Wisdom as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Asari and some other subraces use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.

 <source-reference pages="82-83"></source-reference>